eyalo-dev/cad-public/README.md

 This is my public CAD/PCB file.
 Mostly from old magazines and some of my own.
+These are not an exact copy but functionaly similar to the original magazine artical.
+I also try to make the PCBs smaller than 100mm by 100mm, when posible, as this seem to be the entry level pricing in most PCB fabrication places.

-Note that files created using Kicad 5.0.
+Note that all files created using Kicad 5.0.

 Free to use on your own risk.